-POS5 From 90 to 7Z From 18-12 to above 5 (in case of maintenance outage without c o r e refuelling) or to atm (in case of outage with core refuelling) Closed Closed c open rFull, N2 in pressurizer.
+POS5 From 90 to 7Z From 18-12 to above 5 (in case of maintenance outage without c o r e refuelling) or to atm (in case of outage with core refuelling) Closed Closed or open Full, N2 in pressurizer.
 Operation of one train of TQn2 /RHRS.
-Reactor is at cold shutdown before outage.
-All control rods are inside the core.
-Boron concentration is at 16g/kg.
-Availability of one LPIS train in safety injection configuration and one LPIS train in RHR configuration.
 Shutdown of all MCPs.
 Operation of one makeup pump.
 Unavailability of TQn3.
 Availability of new COP system.
-POS6 Below 70 Closed Closed c open Full, N2 in rpressurizer or Water solid RCS Operation of one train of TQn2 /RHRS.
-Reactor is at cold shutdown for outage (except RCS and refuelling outages).
+POS6 Below 70 From 18-12 to about 5 Closed Full, N2 in pressurizer or Water solid RCS Operation of one train of TQn2 Reactor is at cold shutdown for outage (except RCS and refuelling outages).
 All control rods are inside the core.
 Boron concentration is at 16g/kg.
 Preventive maintenance of one train of safety system, of one train of support system and of one power grid.
 Availability of one LPIS train in safety injection configuration.
 Availability of SGs and of systems from secondary side.
 Unavailability of TQ n3.
 Automatic protection: - Availability of new COP system; - Availability of automatic protection in case of LOOP; - In all other cases operator actions are required for actuation of LPIS.
-POS7 Below 70 Atm Partly open (3 unsealed centra control rod drives to prevent H2 bubble formatior under top of RCS).
+POS7 Below 70 Atm Partly open (3 unsealed centra control rod drives to prevent H2 bubble formation under top of RCS).
 The equivalent diameter is 240 mm.
-Closed o open r Reactor flange level Operation of one train of TQn2 /RHRS Reactor is at cold shutdown before outage.
+Closed or Reactor flange level Operation of one train of TQn2 /RHRS Reactor is at cold shutdown before outage.
 All control rods are inside the core.
 Boron concentration is at 16g/kg.
 Preventive maintenance of one train of safety systems, of one train of support systems and of one power grid.
 Availability of one LPIS train in safety injection configuration.
 Unavailability of TQ n3.
 Automatic protection: - Availability of new COP system; - Availability of automatic protection in case of LOOP; - In all other cases operator actions are requires for actuation of LPIS.
-POS8 Below 70 Atm Open (vesse head off) open Reactor flange level Operation of one train of TQn2 /RHRS.
+POS8 Below 70 Atm Open (vessel head off) open Reactor flange level Operation of one train of TQn2 /RHRS.
 Reactor is at cold shutdown before outage.
 All control rods are inside the core.
 Boron concentration is at 16g/kg.
 Preventive maintenance of one train of safety systems, of one train of support systems and of one power grid.
 Availability of one LPIS train in safety injection configuration.
 Availability of two trains of TQn3.
 POS9 Below 70 Atm Open Open Refuelling level Operation of one train of TQn2 /RHRS Refuelling, core unloading.
 Boron concentration is at 16g/kg.
 Preventive maintenance of one train of safety systems, of one train of support systems and of one power grid.
 Availability of one LPIS train in safety injection configuration.
 Availability of two trains of TQn3.